vishal1303/Programmable-Dataplane/examples/mac_forwarding/README.md

 ```shell
 $ network <host ip address> <host broadcast ip address> udp <dst ip address> <src port> <dst port>
 ```
 This will set the IP and broadcast address of the host VM to `host ip address` and `host broadcast ip address` respectively.
-Then, it will start sending UDP packets from the host VM to the destination VM
+Then it will start sending UDP packets from the host VM to the destination VM